waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1.  **Hypothesis 1 (Broken Tool):** Assumed `path_finder` was bugged after it repeatedly failed to find a path.
     2.  **Test 1:** Diagnostic trace revealed the algorithm was working perfectly.
     3.  **Conclusion 1:** The tool was correct.
 No land path exists between the southern and northern sections of UnionCave1F; they are separated by water.
-    4.  **Lesson Learned:** Trust tool outputs over intuition.
-A 'No path found' result is data, not a bug.

 # VI.
 Navigational & Cognitive Failures Log
 *   **Ilex Forest (Turns 16451-16475):** Stuck in a dead-end due to brute-force navigation instead of systematic exploration.
 *   **Azalea Town (Turns ~17015-17049):** Wasted 30+ turns due to failing to recognize one-way ledges and impassable walls, indicating poor map analysis.
 *   **Slowpoke Well B1F (Turns ~17074-17171):** Suffered a ~100 turn navigation failure due to confirmation bias, repeatedly trying a path that was proven impassable.
-*   **Union Cave Navigation (Turns ~17812-17877):** Wasted ~65 turns assuming a tool was broken instead of trusting its 'No path found' output, which correctly identified a water-separated area. **Lesson:** Trust the tools.
+*   **Union Cave Navigation (Turns ~17812-17877):** Wasted ~65 turns assuming a tool was broken instead of trusting its 'No path found' output, which correctly identified a water-separated area.
 *   **Route 33 (Turn 17878):** Confirmed via `path_finder` that the path west to Azalea Town from the Union Cave exit is IMPOSSIBLE.
 The route is a one-way trap due to impassable ledges.
-The only way to proceed is to re-enter Union Cave at (11, 9).
-This is a critical lesson in trusting my tools over visual assessment.
 *   **Union Cave B1F (via ladder at 1F (5, 19)):** Confirmed via `path_finder` that this ladder leads to a small, isolated platform with no path to the southern part of the floor.
 It is a dead end.
-The only exit is back up the ladder.
 *   **Route 32 (Turns ~18059-18060):** Wasted several turns trying to path south to Union Cave entrance (6, 79), forgetting my own documented discovery that the route contains one-way ledges making it impossible to travel north from that section.
-This is a critical failure in consulting my own documentation. **Lesson:** ALWAYS trust the tools and review relevant notes before planning a route.
-*   Grass is NOT VERY EFFECTIVE against Fire.
-*   **UI Unreliability:** The `TYPE/` display in battle can be incorrect (e.g., showing EKANS as Normal).
-Trust observed effectiveness messages over the UI.

-# VI.
-Farfetch'd Puzzle - Strategy Update
-*   **Status:** Recreated the `farfetchd_solver` tool.
-*   **Next Step:** Systematically search the forest to locate the Farfetch'd's current position.
-*   **Plan:** Once found, use the solver to calculate a path to herd it to the apprentice at (7, 28).